kristinezhengx/amazon-app-site/my-project/docs/setup/env.md

 ![Firebase Registration](../assets/firebase/firebase2.png)

 ### Add Firebase SDKs
 The only way to currently add the Firebase SDKs to your Flutter web project is by importing the scripts from the Firebase content delivery network (CDN).
 Inside the `tg_flutter` project folder, located the `index.html` file.
-Add the `firebase-app.js` script to your `index.html` file:
+Add the `firebase-app.js` script to your `index.html` file within the `<body>` tag:

 ```html
 <html>